-Financing for the Quota Scheme and Admission Requirements
+Quota Financing and Admission

 Travelling expenses for entry into Norway may be reimbursed (fixed price).
-Students may also apply for one annual home visit if the educational programme lasts more than one year, as well as financial support for travelling expenses for field work during the course of study.
+Students may also apply for one annual home visit if the educational programme lasts more than a year, as well as financial support for travelling expenses for field work during the course of study.
 When the student returns home within 3 months after finishing the course, the cost of travelling home (fixed price) is covered by the Norwegian State Educational Loan Fund.

 Please note that according to the regulations, students who are pregnant at arrival will not be granted maternity scholarship.

-- Formal admission requirements for Master's programmes
+- Formal admission requirements for International master's programmes

 - As admission is extremely competitive, applicants should have excellent academic records (minimum B+/upper second/GPA 3.3/4

-- Link to NTNU's formal cooperation agreements
+- NTNU's formal cooperation agreements*

 - Comply with the rules and regulations set by the Norwegian State Educational Loan Fund

-a) Permanently employed at one of NTNU's collaborating institutions
+- Permanently employed at one of NTNU's collaborating institutions

-b) Temporary employed at one of NTNU's collaborating institutions
+- Temporary employed at one of NTNU's collaborating institutions

-c) Presently studying at one of NTNU's collaborating institutions
+- Presently studying at one of NTNU's collaborating institutions

-d) Graduates with a first degree from one of NTNU's collaborating institutions
+- Graduates with a first degree from one of NTNU's collaborating institutions